jeffgodwyll/jeffgodwyll.com/pages/posts/2015/chromoting.md

 Edit your `.profile` file in your home directory and add `export CHROME_REMOTE_DESKTOP_DEFAULT_DESKTOP_SIZES=1024x768` to the end of the file.
 (Or better the resolution of your android device or the device you'll be using so that things fit into screen.
-It's hard scrolling around)
+It's frustrating scrolling around)

-For example if Vim is your editor, just open your `~/.profile` with it:
+So if Vim is your editor, just open your `~/.profile` with it:

     $ vim ~/.profile